zairahira/JavaScript-cheat-sheet/README.md

 ## template literals

-make stringsmore versatilr
+Makes strings more versatile.

-uses backticks
+Uses backticks

-you can make multiline strings with it
+You can make multiline strings with it.

-you can add single/ double quotation marks without escaping
+You can add single/ double quotation marks without escaping

-you can add variables values wihtin too
+You can add variables values wihtin too

 ```
 const person = {